napari/napari.github.io/fundamentals/viewer.md

 depending on if you want the keybinding to apply to all instances of the class or only one particular instance.

-Currently the keybindings only worked when the main canvas is in focus, we are working to ensure they always work.
+Currently the keybindings only work when the main canvas is in focus, we are working to ensure they always work.

 The ability to add custom keybindings dramatically increases what is possible within **napari**